gpenverne/opensubtitles/README.md

 # opensubtitles
-This repo provides a service for symfony3 to handle the kminek/open-subtitles client
+This repo provides a service for symfony3 to handle the kminek/open-subtitles client.
+This client allow to fetch subtitles from opensubtitles.org

 ## Config/Parameters
 Set your parameters.yml with your custom credentials: